DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - By definition a Pass the Hash is a vulnerability of Windows Safe Mode.

-	- It is an OS diagnostic mode of peration that has been around since windows 95
+	- It is an OS diagnostic mode of operation that has been around since windows 95

 	- It can be initiated at the boot time and only loads the nominal set of drivers and services that windows needs to run.